Marketionist/protractor-numerator/CONTRIBUTING.md

 # Contributer's Guide

-We welcome contributions from the community and have gathered guidelines here to help you get started.
+We welcome contributions - thanks for taking the time to contribute!
+Here are some guidelines to help you get started.
+These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.

 ## Discussion